What Type of Microgreens Should I Grow?

 Nutrient-dense

 The type of microgreens that you choose to grow will determine what spectrum of nutrients you’ll get out of it.
-While they do vary from variety to variety, they are all generally higher in antioxidants, vitamins and minerals than their mature counterparts (study 1, study 2).
+While they do vary from variety to variety, they are all generally higher in antioxidants, vitamins and minerals than their mature counterparts.
 That means a handful of broccoli microgreens may provide similar nutrients to eating an entire head of broccoli.

-Microgreens also contain less oxalates (anti-nutrients) than mature vegetables, which means better absorption of nutrients for you (study)!
-Some microgreens such as green pea, soybean and radish have even been shown to have cancer-fighting properties (study).
+Microgreens also contain less oxalates (anti-nutrients) than mature vegetables, which means better absorption of nutrients for you!
+Some microgreens such as green pea, soybean and radish have even been shown to have cancer-fighting properties.
 Cool huh?

 Boosts your microbiome

-Having a well-established gut microbiome (colony of microbes) can help prevent development of food sensitivities, support the immune system, reduce inflammation and much more!
-What we eat and exposure ourselves to is a huge influence on our microbiome.
+Having a healthy gut microbiome (colony of microbes) can help prevent the development of food sensitivities, support the immune system, reduce inflammation, and much more!
+What we eat and expose ourselves to is a huge influence on our microbiome.

 Family gardening outside with hands dirty